 Traditional billing systems only do what you explicitly configure them to do.
 If a contract has a unique clause or a complex usage tier, someone on your finance team must manually calculate the invoice or build a custom workaround.
 AI billing changes this by ingesting raw contracts and usage data to generate invoices that align with the signed terms.

 Tabs takes this further by applying commercial context.
-Tabs' Contract Agent doesn't just extract a date from a contract—it maps that date to downstream actions, such as billing start, proration, and Revenue Recognition timing under ASC 606.
+Tabs' contract ingestion capability doesn't just extract a date from a contract — it maps that date to downstream actions, such as billing start, proration, and Revenue Recognition timing under ASC 606.
 This distinction matters because generic automation tools often miss the nuances that create billing errors downstream.

 Why AI billing solutions matter for B2B finance